A Jenkins plugin that will run a multi configuration job on all agents matching a label.

 Running over an Elastic Axis

 When you create an Elastic Axis, you specify one or more labels where you want to run your job.
 That is, instead of specifying a fixed number of computers, you let the axis find out on the fly all the computers in that label to run your job.
 By doing this, you avoid the problem of the standard label, because new nodes are added to the label and not to the jobs.
-As soon as you add a new computer to the labels, jobs configured to used the Elastic Axis over this label will immediatly benefit.
+As soon as you add a new computer to the labels, jobs configured to used the Elastic Axis over this label will immediately benefit.

 Another issue addressed by the Elastic Axis is the offline nodes.
 Sometimes, the computers in your cloud might end up in maintenance or go offline for some reason.
 With the Elastic Axis, you can check an option instructing it to skip these nodes if they are not available, and therefore, your tasks may take longer, but the job will complete without hanging out because of offline nodes.

 A Massive Test Case

 This is where the Elastic Axis plugin becomes a great tool.
-By using the plugin, we are able to easly manage the computing resources and change it without ever reconfiguring the jobs.
+By using the plugin, we are able to easily manage the computing resources and change it without ever reconfiguring the jobs.
 The kind of task we run doesn't care whether you have 20 or 50 computers, it will complete even with a single unit.
-But by adding more computers, we can speed it and even the dauting task of running 25k functional tests that access databases turns out to run on acceptable time for continuous integration purposes.
+But by adding more computers, we can speed it and even the daunting task of running 25k functional tests that access databases turns out to run on acceptable time for continuous integration purposes.